List of What to Pack When Travelling with a Baby or Newborn

 Strollers for the modern-day mom and dad are a must have, but you’re not going to want to pack up your fancy, decked out stroller for your trip.
-Instead, seek out an inexpensive umbrella stroller for $30 or less.
+Instead, Instead, seek out a simpler, more basic umbrella stroller.
 While it’s not the classiest of rides, these are usually lightweight and won’t break your heart to leave behind.

 Baby carriers are just as valuable as strollers, but have the added benefit of keeping your baby close and secure in locations where strollers aren’t normally allowed.
 Modern baby carriers are pretty ergonomic, which means they’re easy on your back and shoulders, and comfortable for your baby’s hips and back.
 Prices range from $40 for wraps to $150 and more for fancier carriers, and many can carry a child up to 3 years old.

 Car seats can be beneficial for air travel, so look into a secondhand, lightweight car seat for your trip if you don’t want to lug your high-priced convertible along for the ride.
 Buying a used car seat can save you money, but make sure to check for recalls and quiz the seller on the seat’s history – seats that have been in an accident are rarely safe for use.

 You may also like to read: